salmarsumi/CleanArchitecture/README.md

 To compile and run the code locally the latest .NET 6 SDK is required.
 The SDK can be installed as part of the Visual Studio setup or standalone separate installation.
 The solution was developed and tested using Visual Studio 2022.

+Loki logging and the MassTranssit service bus are both disabled by default when running the code locally.
+To enable these features a Loki and RabbitMQ instances should be setup and configured accordinglly.
+The docker compose deployment does hanve both features enabled.

 ## Users
 Following are the test users defined in the system:
 1. Username: bob, Password: bob, Privilege: Full Access.